-Here, $M=3 N_{\rm at}-3$, where $N_{\rm at}$ is the number of atoms in the crystal.
+where $M=3 N_{\rm at}-3$.
 The missing three freedoms together with the symmetry reason give rise to the six components of the macroscopic elastic contribution, $V \sum_{ij} \sigma_{ij}d \epsilon_{ij}$ \cite{BornHuang} (p.~132).
 This term is not interested here.
 From this, the specific heat $C$ is immediately obtained as